Toshiaki OWARI

 1. Climate change can have a significant impact on forests by altering disturbance regimes such as insect outbreaks and windstorms.
 As an effective method for climate change adaptation and mitigation, close-to-nature silviculture is increasingly gaining attention worldwide.
 It is a type of management approach, in which the intrinsic processes of forest ecosystems are considered as highly important.
 Partial cutting with natural regeneration is typically used for maintaining multi-aged mixed forests with structural and spatial heterogeneity, which are assumed to be more resilient against ecological disturbances than even-aged mono-specific forests.
 As a unique application of close-to-nature silviculture in northern Japan, the stand-based silvicultural management system has been used since 1958 at the University of Tokyo Hokkaido Forest.
 We explore the applicability of innovative geospatial technologies such as light detection and ranging (LiDAR) and unmanned aerial vehicle (UAV) photogrammetry for silvicultural management planning.

-2. UAVs and digital photogrammetric techniques are two recent advances in remote sensing technology that are emerging as alternatives to high-cost airborne laser scanning (ALS) data sources.
+2. Unmanned aerial vehicle (UAVs) and digital photogrammetric techniques are two recent advances in remote sensing technology that are emerging as alternatives to high-cost airborne laser scanning (ALS) data sources.
 We demonstrated that fixed-wing UAVs are capable of efficiently collecting image data at local scales and that UAV imagery can be effectively utilized with digital photogrammetric techniques to provide detailed automated reconstruction of the three-dimensional canopy surface of mixed conifer–broadleaf forests.
 We confirmed the potential of UAV imagery when combined with ALS digital terrain model to capture the fine scale spatial variation of merchantable volume and carbon stock in living biomass in uneven–aged forests subjected to silvicultural practices and natural disturbances over time.

 3. High-value timber species play a significant economic role in forest management.
 In uneven-aged mixed conifer-broadleaf forests in northern Japan, monarch birch (Betula maximowicziana), castor aralia (Kalopanax septemlobus), and Japanese oak (Quercus crispula) are important producers of high commercial value timber.
 We examined the potential use of unmanned aerial vehicle digital aerial photogrammetry (UAV-DAP) in combination with long-term forest measurement dataset for single-tree management of high-value timber species.
 Our results indicated that the use of remote sensing data and resource assessment techniques could facilitate the retrieval of individual tree information of high-value timber species and could support single-tree management systems.
 Further, our results confirmed the applicability of UAV-DAP data in practical forest measurement of high-value timber species.